quantummaid/injectmaid/README.md

 A classical JEE container needs to scan all classes in a newly deployed application for annotations to determine its configuration.
 This is inherently slow and leads to long initialization phases.
-With the introduction of popular serverless hosting options like [AWS Lambda](https://aws.amazon.com/lambda/), this becomes as crucial issue.
+With the introduction of popular serverless hosting options like [AWS Lambda](https://aws.amazon.com/lambda/), this becomes a crucial issue.
 Projects like [Google Dagger](https://dagger.dev/), [Quarkus](https://quarkus.io/) and [Micronaut](https://micronaut.io/)
 partially solve that problem by processing annotations at compile time.
 QuantumMaid offers an alternative approach by avoiding configuration by annotations altogether.